 Yet, it’s easier, in a way, to accept that King was the victim of a conspiracy than to face other aspects of his life.
 As Kentucky civil rights leader Georgia Powers put it, “He was a great man – but he was still a man.”
 Like Bill Clinton, whose record as president was largely overshadowed by relentless investigation of his personal behavior, King was hounded by FBI Director J. Edgar Hoover, who hoped to discredit the civil rights leader by exposing his alleged “womanizing.”
 Many civil rights leaders dismiss such charges as mean-spirited attempts to sully King’s memory and discredit his achievements.

 Georgia Powers certainly had no intention of doing that.
 On the contrary.
 She worked closely with King in the 1960s, organizing to end discrimination in public accommodations and employment and pass open housing laws.
 In 1967, she became that first Black and first woman elected to the Kentucky State Senate, a position she held with distinction for the next 20 years.
 During her first term, less than a month before King’s death, she spearheaded passage of a statewide open housing bill.
+After a distinguished career, she passed away in 2016 at 93 years old.
+She was in her early 70s when we first met in 1997.

 |MLK and Georgia Powers|